1006 Absence from Work

 -

-Employees are required to use FLSA compensatory time (as applicable) before using annual leave.
+Employees are required to use Fair Labor Standard Act (FLSA) compensatory time (as applicable) before using annual leave.

 Section E: Requesting Annual Leave